hixi/Assign_Student_Papers/README.md

 **Optional Arguments**
 - -h, --help: Enabling this flag will display the help message and exit
 - -v, --verbose: Enabling this flag will produce a verbose output on the command line
+- -e, --enforce: Enabling this will enforce an overwrite of the output file if it already exists (default: Don't overwrite)
+- -o: Optional argument to specify the output file name

 ## References